anudsa/test-challenge/README.md

 ### What is this
 - It's just a small excercise
-- Focused for unit tests with Jest
+- Focused on unit testing with Jest
 - It can be refactored
 - It can be optimized